Professor-G/pyBIA/docs/index.rst

 ..
-LIA documentation master file, created by sphinx-quickstart on Thu Mar 24 11:15:14 2022.
+MicroLIA documentation master file, created by sphinx-quickstart on Thu Mar 24 11:15:14 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.